pagkly/Zed/Investopedia3/Private Banking How the 1% Handles Money.md

 ## How Private Banking Works

 Private banking includes common financial services like checking and savings accounts, but with a more personalized approach: A "relationship manager" or "private banker" is assigned to each customer to handle all matters.
-The private banker handles everything from involved tasks, like arranging a [jumbo mortgage](https://www.investopedia.com/terms/j/jumboloan.asp), to the mundane like paying bills.
+The private banker handles everything from involved tasks, like arranging a [[jumbo mortgage]](https://www.investopedia.com/terms/j/jumboloan.asp), to the mundane like paying bills.
 However, private banking goes beyond CDs and safe deposit boxes to address a client's entire financial situation.
-Specialized services include [investment strategy](https://www.investopedia.com/terms/i/investmentstrategy.asp) and [financial planning](https://www.investopedia.com/terms/f/financial_plan.asp) advice, portfolio management, customized [financing](https://www.investopedia.com/terms/f/financing.asp) options, [retirement planning](https://www.investopedia.com/terms/r/retirement-planning.asp), and passing wealth on to future generations.
+Specialized services include [[investment strategy]](https://www.investopedia.com/terms/i/investmentstrategy.asp) and [[financial planning]](https://www.investopedia.com/terms/f/financial_plan.asp) advice, portfolio management, customized [[financing]](https://www.investopedia.com/terms/f/financing.asp) options, [[retirement planning]](https://www.investopedia.com/terms/r/retirement-planning.asp), and passing wealth on to future generations.

 While an individual may be able to conduct some private banking with $50,000 or less in investable assets, most financial institutions set a benchmark of six figures' worth of assets, and some exclusive entities only accept clients with at least $1 million to invest.